pulumi/docs/content/blog/level-up-your-azure-platform-as-a-service-applications-with-pulumi/index.md

 ---
+title: Level up your Azure Platform as a Service Applications
-title: "Level up your Azure Platform as a Service applications with Pulumi"
+h1: "Level up your Azure Platform as a Service applications with Pulumi"
 date: "2019-05-06"
-meta_desc: "Writing a TypeScript program to compose an application out of the cloud building blocks with Pulumi.
-Today's post walks through the process of developing Pulumi programs to leverage Azure Platform services."
+meta_desc: "This post walks through the process of developing Pulumi programs to leverage Azure Platform services."
 meta_image: "app-insights.png"
 authors: ["mikhail-shilkov"]
 tags: ["Infrastructure","Azure"]